meadch/react-gitbook/Introducing React/generating_ui.md

 }
 ```

 That's the core idea we'll be building upon throughout this course.
+It's a strategy that's based on **components** rather than templates, a subject we'll explore more later.

+Why is that better?
+Proponents argue that by breaking down our app into functional pieces rather than by technology (HTML vs. JavaScript controller), we have a codebase in which it’s easy to reuse small pieces.
+And a lot of developers argue that unifying markup with our logic makes things a lot easier to maintain.

+That ends our brief high-level overview of React -- let's start digging into some code!